underpostnet/engine/README.md

   -h, --help                                                 display help for command

 Commands:
-  new [options] <app-name>                                   Initializes a new Underpost project with a predefined structure. start [options] <deploy-id> [env]                          Initiates application servers, build pipelines, or other defined services based on the deployment ID. clone [options] <uri>                                      Clones a specified GitHub repository into the current directory. pull [options] <path> <uri>                                Pulls the latest changes from a specified GitHub repository. cmt [options] <path> <commit-type> [module-tag] [message]  Manages commits to a GitHub repository, supporting various commit types and options. push [options] <path> <uri>                                Pushes committed changes from a local repository to a remote GitHub repository. env <deploy-id> [env]                                      Sets environment variables and configurations related to a specific deployment ID. config [options] <operator> [key] [value]                  Manages Underpost configurations using various operators. root                                                       Displays the root path of the npm installation. cluster [options] [pod-name]                               Manages Kubernetes clusters, defaulting to Kind cluster initialization.
+  new [options] <app-name>                                   Initializes a new Underpost project, service, or configuration. start [options] <deploy-id> [env]                          Initiates application servers, build pipelines, or other defined services based on the deployment ID. clone [options] <uri>                                      Clones a specified GitHub repository into the current directory. pull [options] <path> <uri>                                Pulls the latest changes from a specified GitHub repository. cmt [options] <path> <commit-type> [module-tag] [message]  Manages commits to a GitHub repository, supporting various commit types and options. push [options] <path> <uri>                                Pushes committed changes from a local repository to a remote GitHub repository. env [deploy-id] [env] [subConf]                            Sets environment variables and configurations related to a specific deployment ID. config [options] <operator> [key] [value]                  Manages Underpost configurations using various operators. root                                                       Displays the root path of the npm installation. cluster [options] [pod-name]                               Manages Kubernetes clusters, defaulting to Kind cluster initialization.